 Pearls and strands of beads that are strung and knotted

 Never, ever, dunk a strand of your beaded pieces or pearls in soapy water to clean.
 This will do harm to the beading threads.

 Try to avoid exposing your pearls or stone jewelry to chemicals like hair spray, body lotions or perfumes.
 If you need to clean them, I suggest using a soft cloth with plain water to gently wipe the stones or pearls without soaking them.
-Exposing your pearls to the chemical laden products listed above will result in the damage of the pearl's lustrous surface and nothing can be done to revive them once they are damaged.
-Gently wipe them with a soft dry/damp cloth to clean, taking care not to wet the beading thread.
+Exposing your pearls to the chemical laden products listed above will result in the damage of the pearl's lustrous surface and at that point, nothing can be done to revive them once they are damaged.
+Gently wipe them with a soft dry/damp cloth to clean, taking care not to over-wet the beading thread.

-I always suggest keeping necklaces and bracelets stored flat.
+I always suggest keeping necklaces and strung bracelets stored flat.
 Hanging any knotted or beaded piece on a hook will eventually stretch the thread.
 I also recommend having your pearls and stones restrung periodically.
-This will help you avoid any breakage and the heartbreak of losing any beads off of the piece(s).
+This will help avoid any breakage and the heartbreak of losing any beads off of the piece(s).
 Restringing and knotting services are available through Girl Meets Joy Jewelry for a nominal fee.

 All stones that I use in my work have been hand selected and/or custom cut.
 Special care should be taken not to damage these stones.
 Your rings should be removed before washing your hands, getting into a pool or hot tub, cleaning with chemicals, gardening or doing any heavy lifting.